-Based on current forecasts, management believes that it is reasonably likely that the Company may fail to meet the minimum Adjusted EBITDA requirements of the Bank of America Credit Agreement in future periods and therefore, may be unable to draw on the facility.
+Based on current forecasts, management believes the Company may meet the minimum Adjusted EBITDA requirements of the Bank of America Credit Agreement in future periods and therefore, may be able to draw on the facility in the future.
 Management performed a cash flow analysis to identify the Company's projected approximate cash flow and liquidity needs for the next 12 months.
 Based on the Company's projected cash flow and liquidity needs, we believe that our cash from operating activities generated from continuing operations during the year will be adequate for the next 12 months to meet our anticipated uses of cash flow, including payroll obligations, working capital, operating lease obligations, capital expenditures and debt service costs, and it is considered unlikely that the Company would require access to draw funds on the Senior Revolver in the foreseeable future.

-As of June 30, 2023, the Company had not drawn on the Senior Revolver.
-Unamortized debt issuance costs of \$168 were recorded on the balance sheet and are presented in Other non-current assets.
+As of September 30, 2023, the Company had not drawn on the Senior Revolver.
+Unamortized debt issuance costs of \$151 were recorded on the balance sheet and are presented in Other non-current assets.